 7. Christmas Tree in St Pancras International

 Up in King’s Cross, the annual Christmas tree in St Pancras International train station might just be my favorite.
 While the theme changes every year, the tree is always creative—one year it was covered in teddy bears—and tall enough that it never fails to catch my eye as I walk by.
-This year it’s garlanded with flowers, and it checks my boxes for both beauty and Christmas perfectly.

 And that’s what I love so much about London’s Christmas trees.
 They make the skies bright on dark winter days and bring color to the city in the festive season.
 I can’t wait to see more in the coming weeks, and if you hear me belting out Christmas carols in the streets you’ll know why.